 Figure 13.
 Deforestation-induced landslide wave.
-Overall Total landslide source area $(LS_S, m^2 \text{ km}^{-2} \text{ year}^{-1})$ in function of time elapsed since deforestation, based on the analysis of 374 post-deforestation landslides in rocks of category III (Section 4.1).
+Total landslide source area (LS_S , m2 km-2 year-1) in function of time elapsed since deforestation, based on the analysis of 374 post-deforestation landslides in rocks of category III (Section 4.1).
 The grey area is the 90 % confidence interval, derived from 100 iterations of LS_S calculations (Section 3.2.4).
 The dashed and dotted line represent the overall erosion rates in rejuvenated and relict landscapes.
-There are not enough observations to make two separate consistent plots for rejuvenated and relict landscapes (Fig. A1)
+There are not enough observations to make two separate consistent plots for rejuvenated and relict landscapes (Supplementary Fig. S1)

 2017).
 As such, seismic activity may also contribute to a smaller average landslide size in rejuvenated landscapes.
-Moreover, 315 a previous study in the NTK Rift established an indirect link between spatial patterns of seismic activity (approximated by a modelled PGA product by Delvaux et al. (2017)) and the spatial pattern of the landslide occurrence, though this study did not differentiate between deep-seated and shallow landsliding (Depicker et al., 2020).
+Moreover, a previous study in the NTK Rift established an indirect link between spatial patterns of seismic activity (approximated by a modelled PGA product by Delvaux et al. (2017)) and the spatial pattern of the landslide occurrence, though this study did not differentiate between deep-seated and shallow landsliding (Depicker et al., 2020).

-A second factor potentially contributing to the difference in slope impact on erosion rates in rejuvenated and relict landscapes (Fig. 12c) is that the regolith mantle on rejuvenated slopes is expected to be thinner and less continuous due to the drier climate, 320 the younger age of the landscape, the continuous adaptation to river incision, and sporadic earthquake-triggered landslide events (Schoenbohm et al., 2004; Egholm et al., 2013; Marc et al., 2015; Braun et al., 2016), thereby inducing a supplylimited landsliding regime.
-This can also partly explain why the rejuvenated landscapes have more, but smaller landslides in comparison to relict landscapes, as the size of the shallow landslides is constraint by the regolith availability (Prancevic et al., 2020).
+A second factor potentially contributing to the difference in slope impact on erosion rates in rejuvenated and relict landscapes (Fig. 12c) is that the regolith mantle on rejuvenated slopes is expected to be thinner and less continuous due to the drier climate, the younger age of the landscape, the continuous adaptation to river incision, and sporadic earthquake-triggered landslide events (Schoenbohm et al., 2004; Egholm et al., 2013; Marc et al., 2015; Braun et al., 2016), thereby inducing a supply-limited landsliding regime.
+This can also partly explain why the rejuvenated landscapes have more, but smaller landslides in comparison to relict landscapes, as the size of the shallow landslides is constraint by regolith availability (Prancevic et al., 2020).
 However, we do not have direct evidence supporting this hypothesis: the collection of field data on regolith thickness is hampered by limited access to the field, especially in the eastern DRC.
 Alternatively, regolith depth could be derived from landslide scars observed on a high-resolution DEM, but such product is currently not available.

 A difference in the frequency of landslide-triggering rainfall events could be a third explanation for the lower impact of slope steepness on landslide erosion in rejuvenated landscapes.
 Based on the global rainfall threshold proposed by Guzzetti et al. (2008), we observe that the rainfall threshold for landsliding is exceeded more often in relict landscapes.
-However, due to these differences in rainfall, we would not only expect a higher crossion rate stronger response of erosion rate to slope steepness 330 in relict landscapes (Fig. 12c), but also a higher LS_F .
+However, due to these differences in rainfall, we would not only expect a stronger response of erosion rate to slope steepness in relict landscapes (Fig. 12c), but also a higher LS_F .
 The latter is not the case: slope steepness appears to have a lower effect on LS_F in relict landscapes than in rejuvenated landscapes (Fig. 12f).
 This discrepancy between erosion and frequency could be linked to two factors: differences in regolith thickness which allow for larger landslides in the relict landscapes, and seismic fracturing allowing for smaller (and more) landslides in the rejuvenated landscapes.

-- Deforestation drastically increases the landslide frequency and landslide erosion rate.
-The observed landslide erosion and frequency increases two- to eight-fold after deforestation (Fig. 12a-b), which is the same order of magnitude as what has been reported in literature (Jakob, 2000; Guthrie, 2002; Glade, 2003).
-Moreover, we demonstrate that the for other regions (Jakob, 2000; Guthrie, 2002; Glade, 2003).
+Deforestation drastically increases the landslide frequency and landslide erosion rate.
+The observed landslide erosion and frequency increases two- to eight-fold after deforestation (Fig. 12a-b), which is the same order of magnitude as what has been reported in literature for other regions (Jakob, 2000; Guthrie, 2002; Glade, 2003).
 The effect of deforestation on landslide erosion and frequency is temporary, lasting approximately 15 years (Fig. 13; Sidle et al., 2006; Sidle and Bogaard, 2016).
 After the wave has passed, landslide erosion rates appear to decrease to a level similar to the average erosion rate in the region (Fig. 13).
-However, a longer period of observation - would be useful to confirm if this effect persists after 15 years.
+However, a longer period of observation would be useful to confirm if this effect persists after 15 years.